mpociot/versionable/README.md

 ```
 That's it!

-Every time you update your model, a new version containing the previous attributes will be stores in your database.
+Every time you update your model, a new version containing the previous attributes will be stored in your database.

-All timestamps and the possible soft-delete timestamp will be ignored.
+All timestamps and the optional soft-delete timestamp will be ignored.

 <a name="exclude" />
 ### Exclude attributes from versioning